↑

 5. Use Your Faith to Improve Your Self-care to Overcome Intense Caregiver Stress

-So consider taking care of yourself as a way to worship and honor the Lord.
-Find more information here.
+So consider taking care of yourself to worship and honor the Lord.

 1. Share duties